bitcoin-core/bitcoincore.org/_posts/en/2017-03-13-performance-optimizations-1.md

 * [Bitcoin-Qt 0.12.0 Release notes](https://bitcoin.org/en/release/v0.12.0#memory-pool-limiting)

-In part 2, we will discuss more recent improvements that build on the technologies presented above and further improve the robustness and scaling potential of the network.
+In Part 2, we will discuss more recent improvements that build on the technologies presented above and further improve the robustness and scaling potential of the network.